LOCATION & PARKING

 How well it fits in with the direction my work is going, or what subjects I feel excited about at the time.

 My skill set as an artist.
-I aim to give every client quality work, so I’ll usually turn down things I don’t feel 100% confident in.
+I’ll usually turn down things I don’t feel 100% confident in, or things that I think are ill-advised.
 A few of these are: watercolor, abstract imagery, realism, geometric designs, fine line script, super fine line micro tattoos.

 Flexibility.
 Tattooing is a process that requires trust between both parties.
 I need a fair amount of artistic freedom in order to do my best work, but I also want to give you the tattoo that you want.
 Communication is key, and I encourage you to tell me exactly what you want, while being open to input.